FreekBes/tuneplay-extensions/README.md

 The official browser extension for TunePlay is available for Google Chrome, Mozilla Firefox and Opera!

+## Functionality

+Using this extension, you can easily add tracks from YouTube, Soundcloud and Mixcloud.
+Do so by opening the track you want to add on the corresponding website, start playing it, then click the extension button up top and select 'Add a track to TunePlay'.
+Follow the instructions on screen. *Please do not forget to add the correct artists as well when the TunePlay Editor gets opened*!

+You can also search for stuff on TunePlay more easily.
+Just start typing `TunePlay` in the address bar, followed by what you'd like to search for!
+Your browser will then automatically search on TunePlay instead of using Google.
+Select the result you want using the arrow buttons or your mouse.

 ## Download

 **Select your browser:**